 ‘The Idea of Order at Key West’ by Wallace Stevens is a six stanza poem that is separated into uneven sets of lines.
 Stevens wrote this piece in blank verse, a very common verse form.
 This means that the lines are structured without a rhyme scheme but within the pattern of iambic pentameter.
-Although there are some moments of variation, the lines generally contains five sets of two beats.
+Although there are some moments of variation, the lines generally contain five sets of two beats.
 The first of these is unstressed and the second stressed.

 The moments that the pattern diverges often result in trochees in which the first beat is stressed, or even in lines containing only two or three sets of beats.
 These moments are very strategic.
 They are used to draw attention to those particular lines auditorily or visually and the content they present.